 - Watching a one-hour training video each week.
 The New York Times best selling author and Stanford professor Shirzad Charmine does the video training.
 This work is based on his research and captured in the book Positive Intelligence.

 - Attending a weekly pod group (with me as your leader).
 Groups will be 30-60 minutes in duration and have 3-6 people per group.
 (If groups are not your thing, we can talk about other ways to check in)

 - During the six weeks, read the first eight chapters of the book Positive Intelligence by Shirzad Charmine.
 I will provide you with these chapters at no extra cost.

 The cost of this program is typically $1000.
 As part of my certification process I am required to take a certain number of people through the program.
-As a result of this certification requirement, I am offsetting the cost and offering it to you for just $99 CAD.
+As a result of this certification requirement, I am offsetting the cost and offering it to you (for a limited time) for just $99 CAD.
 It’s a win-win!
 You get to discover this incredible brain-altering material, and I get to practice what I’m learning.
 I am excited to add these new science-based techniques to my coaching practice.